+Carly Brown

-Carly Brown Sasha Cai Lesher-Perez Justin Lundell Michael Socie Karissa Thoma
+Sasha Cai Lesher-Perez

+Lee Linstroth

+Nathan Kleinhans

 This device will assist in hand rehabilitation in stroke victims in the first three months after stroke.
-The device should use FES to assist in the supination and pronation movements of the wrist.

 Stroke is the leading cause of long-term disability in the United States.
 Hand impairment is prevalent in stroke patients and is particularly debilitating since it limits independence and the ability to use the hand to do real tasks like eating and drinking.
 The goal is to design a device to facilitate hand rehabilitation in the acute phase, first 3 months, after stroke.